Tackling TPS pre-course work - TPS Modular Students

-In addition, there are 4 FR modules, 5 ABS modules or 2 Afin modules that need to be covered as part of your pre-course work.
+In addition, there are two FR modules, five ABS modules or two Afin modules that need to be covered as part of your pre-course work.
 These modules will not be taught in class, and are fully examinable in the mock exams and the actual exam.

 Pre-course work for Tax

 Now some good news for you – there are no specific pre-course modules to work through for TPS Tax!